(Lower Merion, PA)

 A fifth-generation Pennsylvanian, Jason is the Board President of the Pennsylvania Youth Congress Foundation and served as the organization’s first Executive Director.
-He has been involved with social justice activism for over eight years as the first person to work at the statewide level with LGBTQ youth in Pennsylvania.
+He has been involved with social justice activism for over ten years as the first person to work at the statewide level with LGBTQ youth in Pennsylvania.

 While in college at the University of Pennsylvania, Jason helped ignite the work of organizing LGBTQ youth leaders throughout the commonwealth in forming an independent and youth-led statewide advocacy movement through PYC.
 In his role as Executive Director, he has organized numerous statewide campaigns, presented at dozens of state and national conferences, delivered testimony before city councils and state legislative committees, and drafted policies to advance the welfare of Pennsylvania LGBTQ youth.

 Jason began his journey as an advocate in 2009 within his hometown of Lower Merion, PA.
 Upon learning that there were no non-discrimination protections for LGBTQ people in Pennsylvania, he became determined to help pass a local law to do so.
 After two years of working with civic leaders across the township, which is one of the largest municipalities in the state, the Lower Merion Township Board of Commissioners unanimously adopted the ordinance.
 This victory provided him the opportunity to organize with advocates in nearly a dozen other Philadelphia suburbs to pass their own ordinances.